irmen/prog8/docs/source/index.rst

 Finally: an **emulator** (or a real machine of course) to test and run your programs on.
 In C64 mode, the compiler assumes the presence of the `VICE emulator <http://vice-emu.sourceforge.net/>`_.
-If you're targeting the Commander X16 instead, download a recent emulator version (R42 or newer) for the CommanderX16, such as `x16emu <https://cx16forum.com/forum/viewforum.php?f=30>`_
-(preferred, this is the official emulator.
+If you're targeting the Commander X16 instead, download a recent emulator version for the CommanderX16, such as `x16emu <https://cx16forum.com/forum/viewforum.php?f=30>`_ (preferred, this is the official emulator.
 If required, source code is `here <https://github.com/X16Community/x16-emulator/>`_.
 There is also `Box16 <https://github.com/indigodarkwolf/box16>`_ which has powerful debugging features.
 You can select which one you want to launch using the ``-emu`` or ``-emu2`` command line options.